How to Compress Images for Website SEO

 1. Not Compressing Images at All

-Uploading raw photos from cameras or design tools can result in 5-10 MB files.
-Always compress before uploading.
+Uploading raw photos from cameras or design tools can result in files that are 5 to 10 MB or even larger.
+Always compress them before uploading.

 3. Using Generic Filenames

 image1.jpg provides no SEO value.
-Use blue-leather-wallet.jpg with relevant keywords instead.
+Use a filename like blue_leather_wallet.jpg with relevant keywords instead.

 4. Missing or Poor Alt Text